Skip to main content

 How do I convert Millimeters of Mercury to Atmospheres?

-A unit of pressure historically defined as the pressure exerted by a 1-millimeter column of mercury at standard gravity.
+A unit of pressure historically defined as the pressure exerted by a column of mercury exactly 1 millimeter tall at the standard acceleration of gravity (9.
 To convert Millimeters of Mercury to Atmospheres, multiply by 0.00131579.
 For example, 25 mmHg equals 0.0328946 atm.

 How many Atmospheres are in 1 Millimeters of Mercury?